jjrom/resto-deprecated/README.md

 Notice
 ======

-resto v1 is deprecated.
-You should use [resto-server](http://github.com/jjrom/resto-server/)
+This repository is deprecated.
+You should use [this one](http://github.com/jjrom/resto-server/)